2019 Alberta wildfires: Chuckegg Creek wildfire HWF042

 The High Level wildfire, officially known as the Chuckegg Creek wildfire HWF042, started on May 12, 2019, due to a lightning strike.
-At first it burned northwest, reaching a size of 350 hectares before its status was changed to Being Held.
+At first it burned northwest, reaching a size of 350,000 hectares before its status was changed to Being Held.

 On May 17, the wildfire breached containment due to gusty winds from the southeast.
 The wildfire reached a size of 1,817 hectares by that evening.
 By May 18, the wildfire had grown to a size of 25,300 hectares.
 On May 19, the Chuckegg Creek wildfire was about 25 km southwest of High Level, a town with about 4,000 residents.
 The fire almost tripled in size to 690 sqkm overnight on May 19.
 On May 20, with the fire within 5 km of the town High Level, a state of local emergency and an evacuation alert were issued.
 Due to the fire's proximity to High Level, and the dry weather forecasted for the coming days, the town was placed under an evacuation order on May 20 at 4:00 p.m.

 By May 28, Global News described it as a "monster."
-According to Alberta Wildfire's Christie Tucker, between 12:00 noon on May 29 and 4 a.m. on May 30, the Chuckegg Creek fire grew by 80,000 hectares 80 sqkm to 230,000 hectares 2,300 sqkm.
+According to Alberta Wildfire's Christie Tucker, between 12:00 noon on May 29 and 4 a.m. on May 30, the Chuckegg Creek fire grew by 80,000 hectares 80 sqkm to 2,300 sqkm.
 Tucker said that it was unusual for a wildfire to move so quickly especially at night.

 HWF042 spread northwest near Watt Mountain, and south towards Paddle Prairie in the Peace River Forest Area.

 The Paddle Prairie Metis Settlement, which is about 72 km south of the High Level on the Mackenzie Highway, had to evacuate without much warning.
 Fifteen homes in the community were completely destroyed.
 Concerns were raised about the lack of outside support from structural firefighters.
 According to Christi Tucker, the heavy smoke made it difficult for outside structural firefighters and structural protection units to fly into the settlement so already present structural firefighters were protecting buildings and infrastructure.
 Tucker also said that the fire was moving so fast it was hard to get ahead of it.